Skip to content

 2. Power BI

 Microsoft Power BI is the most popular Tableau alternative by market share.
 It offers a desktop application for building reports, a cloud service for sharing dashboards, and tight integration with the Microsoft ecosystem.
-Power BI Pro starts at $10/user/month, making it significantly cheaper than Tableau.
+Power BI Pro starts at $14/user/month (per vendor pricing page, June 2026), making it significantly cheaper than Tableau.

 Best for: Organizations already invested in the Microsoft ecosystem who want affordable dashboarding.